The latest edition of the GED® test was introduced in the U.S. a few years ago.

-All states that use the GED (General Education Development) implemented these changes in 2014 for HSE (high school equivalency) testing.
+All states that use the GED (General Education Development) implemented these changes for HSE (high school equivalency) testing.

-So what exactly were the 2014 GED test score changes?
-In each subtest, the minimally required score was reduced from 150 to 145 so students who had attained a score in the 145-149 range in the period 2014-2016 received a passing score retroactively in that module.
+So what exactly were the GED test score changes?
+In each subtest, the minimally required score was reduced from 150 to 145 so students who had attained a score in the 145-149 range in the period between the introduction and the changes received a passing score retroactively in that module.
 The overall official passing score was, from then on, 580 rather than 600.

 With the new GED testing scoring system, your chances to be successful on the GED Test have increased.
 To get the best possible test scores, you can take this website’s free online video lessons and practice tests.
 Studying for the GED test through online video lessons is actually one of the best ways to help you get all set for the real thing fast and earn your GED credential effectively!

 Online study for the GED exam lets you decide on how much time you’ll spend on learning in order to pass the GED exam.

 The GED tests are scored on a 100-200 scale.
 A score in the 100-145 range is below passing in each of the four GED subject modules.
 The passing score range (145-200) includes three categories:

 - 175-200: College Ready plus College Credit Score

 These three GED passing score levels are indicating the various aptitude ranges and in how far a student is likely to be successful in college.